mancolric/ADSEMCOL/README.md

 Requires BAMG mesh generator, available via [FreeFem](https://freefem.org/), and [Julia](https://julialang.org/) language.

 In the main instalation directory, run `julia install` and follow the instructions to install all the necessary files and Julia packages.
-REVISAR

 ### Usage

-The directories `ADSEMCOL/test/test_ConvectionDiffusion` and `ADSEMCOL/test/test_CompressibleFlow` contain several tests concerning the nonlinear convection-diffusion equation and the Euler and Navier--Stokes compressible flow equations.
+The directories `ADSEMCOL/test/test_ConvectionDiffusion/` and `ADSEMCOL/test/test_CompressibleFlow/` contain several tests concerning the nonlinear convection-diffusion equation and the Euler and Navier--Stokes compressible flow equations.

 Each test is defined as a function that can be executed from the Julia terminal.
 Normally, the function has two compolsory arguments: the resolution $h/p$ of the initial mesh (necessary to start the mesh adaptation process), and the discretization order $p$.
 After that, there are many optional parameters with default values which can be seen in the function header.